appsmithorg/appsmith-docs/website/docs/build-apps/performance-best-practices.md

 ## Optimizing the server side of your app

 The server side of your app handles all backend operations, including data processing, database interactions, and API requests.
 Optimizing the server side is crucial for reducing response times, improving scalability, and ensuring a smooth user experience, especially under high load.

-To enhance server performance, it’s important to focus on efficient resource management, robust error handling, and minimizing unnecessary operations.
 The following sections outline best practices you can follow to optimize the server side of your application.

 ### Profile server calls